QtpyeRose/invEffect/README.md

 it has 4 commands:

-/invEffects set [effect] [power] - applies the effect to the item in your hand
+/invEffects set [inv/hotbar/hand/offhand/Armor] [effect] [power] - applies the effect to the item in your hand

 /invEffects list - lists the effects on the item in your hand

-/invEffects remove [effect] - removes the effect from the item
+/invEffects remove [inv/hotbar/hand/offhand/Armor] [effect] - removes the effect from the item

 /invEffects clear - removes all the effects on the item in your hand

+inv/hotbar/hand/offhand/armor specifies where the item has to be in order for the effect to activate

+inv: inventory
+hotbar: the hotbar (the bottom 9 slots)
+hand: in the players hand
+offhand: the offhand slot (the other hand)
+armor: in one of the players armor slots

 it has a single permission to allow all these commands